 If we’ve learned anything about the glycemic index, it’s that an abundance of refined sugar (especially alone) is near the top of the “worst things you can consume” list if you are trying to prevent a blood sugar rush and crash.
 As such, when possible, choose an alternative sweetener.
-Use caution, however, not all sugar alternatives are safe and healthy for blood sugar control, diabetes, or prediabetes.
+Use caution, however, not all sugar alternatives are safe and healthy for blood sugar control.

-A switch to raw honey would be a slightly healthier choice, as its glycemic index value is about 5 points below sugar and it actually promotes health benefits as a natural antioxidant, antimicrobial, anti-inflammatory, antiproliferative, anticancer, and antimetastatic ingredient .
-However, most recommendations for diabetics suggest treating honey as you would sugar in terms of blood sugar response.
+A switch to raw honey would be a slightly healthier choice, as its glycemic index value is about 5 points below sugar and it actually promotes health benefits as a natural antioxidant, and promotes healthy levels of inflammation and the integrity of cell function and DNA .
+However, most recommendations for those with metabolic issues suggest treating honey as you would sugar in terms of blood sugar response.

-Agave should also be avoided by diabetics and prediabetics.
+Agave should also be avoided by those who struggle with blood sugar balance.
 Although agave has a low glycemic index, it has a higher fructose content than sugar.
 Fructose can cause reduced insulin production and put more strain on the liver during digestion .

 Some great alternatives are monk fruit extract and stevia.
 Monk fruit contains mogrosides, an antioxidant that is naturally sweet.
 By extracting this antioxidant from monk fruit, scientists have developed a sugar-free sweetener that contains no calories and doesn’t affect blood sugar levels .
 Stevia has some calories, but far fewer than sugar, and is made from crystallized leaves from the Stevia rebaudiana plant.
 Again, it will not cause a blood sugar spike post-consumption .